-Soviet leaders are really here.
+"You wanted confirmation that the Soviet leaders are really here.
 The tone of your request implied that if the facts were otherwise, you had reason to believe that the Soviets were intending to attack.
 You suspected that the broadcasts you're receiving might be recordings.
 Obviously a mistaken impression couldn't be risked.
-I know their leaders are up here, because I'm up here and I've seen them.
-I sent the 'Pin' message to say so.
+I know their leaders are up here, because I'm up here and I've seen them, I sent the 'Pin' message to say so.
 But I wasn't sure that it would carry enough weight in itself.
-The accomplices I have here, who helped me operate the channel that we've been communicating over, convinced me that the situation was serious enough to go to "You wanted confirmation that the one of the Russians across the room, Paula walked across to the window.
-A tech- JAMES P HOGAN nician followed her with a camera.
-"This is the central square of Turgeney, in Valentina Tereshkova," Paula said.
+The accomplices I have here, who helped me operate the channel that we've been communicating over, convinced me that the situation was serious enough to go to the Russians and get them to let me talk direct to you, to do whatever I have to do to make sure there's no misunderstanding."
+Following cues from one of the Russians across the room, Paula walked across to the window.
+A technician followed her with a camera.
+"This is the central square of Turgenev, in Valentina Tereshkova," Paula said.
 "I'm in a building looking down over it.
 The people you can see down there are waiting for the arrival of the Soviet First Secretary and his party.
 If you're getting Russian news coverage of this, compare what they're showing you with what I'm seeing.
-What I'm offering to do is go down party on-camera, if you request it.
+What I'm offering to do is go down into the square and describe the scene from there as the First Secretary actually arrives.
+I have approval from the Russian authorities here to talk with some of his party on-camera, if you request it.
 They're all extremely concerned here."

 "If they're so concerned, why don't they let Sexton come on with you?"
 Foleda asked.

 "I tried to get him to do just that, but he refused.
 He wouldn't cooperate with Russians in any way."

 Back across the room, Foleda's face stared out of the videophone screen for a long time, unmoving and unblinking.
 Paula hadn't said anything about a message giving the laser frequency, and neither had he.
 That, of course, was still supposed to be a secret.
+Suddenly, Foleda seemed to arrive at a decision.
+"Wait," he said.
+"There are other people that I have to bring in on this."
+With that he stood up abruptly and disappeared from the picture.

-Suddenly, Foleda seemed to Mutters of approval came from the audience that had been watching from around the room.
-In the midst of the hubbub, Major Uskayev came in and drew Prothornov over to the window.
+Mutters of approval came from the audience that had been watching from around the room.
+In the midst of the hubbub, Major Uskayev came in and drew Protbornov over to the window.
 He pointed down at the far side of the square outside, where two figures were working their way along the edge of the crowd.
 One was wearing a knee-length tan coat with a black hat; the other had workman's coveralls and a floppy brown peaked cap.
 Both were carrying long, rolled bundles.
 They looked casual, but were moving closer to the doors of the garage underneath the air-processing plant.
-"Is their way clear?"
-Protbornov asked Uskayev.
+Protbornov pointed them out to Paula.
+"Those are Earnshaw and Scanlon?" he asked.